Hunter Biden indicted on nine tax charges, adding to gun charges in special counsel probe

 -

-'Gaslighting Canadians': Liberals, NDP note Poilievre's absence from House as marathon voting kicks off
+Conservatives launch marathon voting session over Liberal refusal to scrap carbon tax

-Pierre Poilievre's Conservatives have launched what could become an overnight marathon voting session in the House of Commons, after signalling they'd be making good on their threat to delay the government's agenda over their opposition to the carbon tax.
+Pierre Poilievre's Conservatives have launched an overnight marathon voting session in the House of Commons, after signalling they'd be making good on their threat to delay the government's agenda over their opposition to the carbon tax.

 -